Transformer for Partial Differential Equations' Operator Learning: Abstract

 \section{Abstract}

 Data-driven learning of partial differential equations' solution operators has recently emerged as a promising paradigm for approximating the underlying solutions.
 The solution operators are usually parameterized by deep learning models that are built upon problem-specific inductive biases.
 An example is a convolutional or a graph neural network that exploits the local grid structure where functions' values are sampled.
 The attention mechanism, on the other hand, provides a flexible way to implicitly exploit the patterns within inputs, and furthermore, relationship between arbitrary query locations and inputs.
 In this work, we present an attention-based framework for data-driven operator learning, which we term Operator Transformer (OFormer).
 Our framework is built upon self-attention, cross-attention, and a set of point-wise multilayer perceptrons (MLPs), and thus it makes few assumptions on the sampling pattern of the input function or query locations.
-We show that the proposed framework is competitive on standard benchmark problems and can flexibly be adapted to randomly sampled input.
+We show that the proposed framework is competitive on standard PDE benchmark problems and can flexibly be adapted to different types of grids. \footnote{Code is available at: \url{https://github.com/BaratiLab/OFormer}.}